vuex-orm/vuex-orm/docs/api/deleting-data.md

 # Deleting Data

-You can delete data by `delete` action.
-The action must take `where` condition which can be `String`, `Number` or `Function`.
+You can delete data from the store by calling the delete Method on the model class or dispatching the `delete` action.
+Both expecting the first argument to be `String`, `Number`, `Function` or `Object`.

-If you specify `String` or `Number` to the `where` condition, a record that matches the condition with its primary key is going to be deleted.
+If you use `String` or `Number`, a record that matches the condition with its primary key is going to be deleted.

-If you specify `Function` to the `where` condition, that function is going to be used to determine which record to delete.
+If you use `Function`, that function is going to be used to determine which record to delete.
 The function takes the record as the argument and must return boolean.

+By passing in an `Object` as argument the object is expacted to have a `where` key which have to be `String`, `Number` or `Function` exactly like described above.

 ## Delete Data By Primary Key Value